-The research will lead to a comparative overview of what seems to work and what is missing in terms of access to justice in relation to business abuses of human rights, with a view to identifying possible actions in the EU.
+The research led to a comparative overview of what seems to work and what is missing in terms of access to justice in relation to business abuses of human rights, with a view to identifying possible actions in the EU.

-The Unit has been conducting research for the EU Fundamental Rights Agency on available remedies for victims of abuses as a result of business’s activities.
+The unit conducted research for the EU Fundamental Rights Agency on available remedies for victims of abuses as a result of business’s activities.

 The first part of the project was led by Ms Laura Wills, who conducted desk research in order to identify key human rights abuses involving businesses, where access to remedy was an important feature.

-The second part of the project, led by Professor McCorquodale, will capture hands-on experiences of persons involved in facilitating access to remedy.
+The second part of the project, led by Professor McCorquodale, captured hands-on experiences of persons involved in facilitating access to remedy.
 It is intended to provide clear guidance on measures most needed for access to justice to be improved in cases of business-related human rights abuse.